Sage-Bionetworks/PythonEmbedInR/README.md

 ### Expose a subset of functions within a Python module

-For many reasons, some Python functions are only meaningful to Python users.
-We would not want to expose those functions in our R package.
+For many reasons, some Python functions are meant to be used internally, and these do not need to be exposed the R package.
+For example, `notifyMe` is a Python decorator, and can only be used for other Python functions.

 Let's omit the following functions from `synapseutils` module:
 * `copyFileHandles`